 Guerrilla Mail is one of the best known disposable email providers around.
 It uses a session address that lasts as long as you keep that session open.
-Any emails received will automatically be deleted after an hour, though.
+Any emails received will automatically be deleted after an hour, though so make sure you won’t need it in the future.
 To reduce the chances of blacklisting, there are currently eleven domains to choose from, including the awesome @sharklasers.com.

 10 Minute Mail is about as simple as it gets.
 A simple web page with a dynamically generated email address that lasts for ten minutes.
 While the time limitation might not work for every kind of service, it works well for insurance, free trials, and any websites that send instant verification emails.

 Fake Mail Generator is another disposable email service, and it actively markets itself as a way to enjoy free Netflix trials forever.
 That may not be your reason for wanting a temporary email address, but it’ll work just fine for your own purposes, too.
-Fake Mail Generator has ten domains to choose from and the site works pretty well, too.
+Fake Mail Generator has ten domains to choose from, and the site is extremely user-friendly.

-Getairmail is another super simple way to get a disposable email address.
-Click the button in the center to generate a temporary email address, and away you go.
-Keep the session open to monitor your inbox, and shut it down when you’re done.
-Getairmail has multiple domains, but it assigns you an address and a domain; you do not get to select the domain yourself.
-Not a lot more to say about this one.
+Nada (formerly Getairmail) is another super simple way to get a disposable email address.
+Just visit the site and a current temporary address is automatically generated for your use.
+You can also create a new inbox just for yourself.
+Keep the session open to monitor your inbox and shut it down when you’re done.
+Nada has multiple domains, but it assigns you an address and a domain, you do not get to select the domain yourself.
+As with many of the sites on this list, it’s pretty straightforward.

 Dispostable.com has a simple UI with a plain white screen and a tiny box with an email address generator in it.
 Devise your own name and it will have the domain of @dispostable.com, or use their autogeneration command to get a random address.
 Then use it as you see fit.

 Maildrop has a more sophisticated page from which to generate disposable email addresses, and it is a good alternative to Mailinator.
-Generate a prefix where prompted and use the email as you see fit.
+Generate a prefix where prompted and it is ready to use.
 Monitor the inbox and do what you need to do.
 It works well, and while a few providers have apparently blacklisted the @maildrop.cc address, it works in the vast majority of instances.

-YOPmail may have a website design from a decade ago, but it works just fine despite that.
-Generate a name on the left and click Check Inbox to access the junk that arrives.
+YOPmail may have a website design from a decade ago, but despite that it works just fine.
+Generate a name on the left and click Check Inbox to access the junk mail that arrives.
 The site also has a plugin and widget if you happen to be a regular user of disposable email addresses, which is a nice touch.
 There’s even a chat service where you and other YOP users can connect.

-Spamgourmet is another website that could use a redesign, but its services work just fine.
-It has a no-brainer mode that does everything for you, and an advanced mode that offers better protection but needs a little input.
+Spamgourmet is another website that could use a redesign, but its services are functional.
+It has a no-brainer mode that does everything for you, and an advanced mode that offers better protection but needs a little input of your own.
 Either way, it’s easy to generate a temporary email address to save yourself from spam.

 Harakirimail.com has a great web page and takes just a second to generate a fake email address.
 There is also a web plugin you can use if you’re a frequent user.
 Set a name, click the red envelope icon, and you’re away.
 Simple as that!
 The site also offers an iOS app should you want to use fake email while on the move, as well as extensions for the major browsers.

 MyTrashMail is another simple site that generates disposable email addresses.
-It doesn’t look like it has been updated in a while, but the current active email addresses still work just fine.
+It doesn’t look like it has been updated in a while, but the current active email addresses still work well.
 As usual, enter a name, click the Get Email button, and away you go.

 33Mail offers disposable email addresses, but also a bit more.
 You have to register to use it, but in return the site allows you to monitor inboxes for much longer and even forward email to your real email address, or another fake email address.
 You can even respond to emails anonymously, which is a neat trick.